Online Help

 File extensions that the document type applies to.

-• Regular expression for comments
+• Regular expression for comments (custom types only)

 The regular expression (if any) that defines comments for the document type.
 This option can only be set for custom types; system types use the same parsing algorithms that are utilized by syntax highlighting.
 Note that we use the term "comments" in a very broad sense; any single- or multi-line part of a text file can be considered a "comment" as long as it is defined by a regular expression.